-The ADC081500 is in the active state when the Power Down pin (PD) is low.
+The ADC08D1000 is in the active state when the Power Down pin (PD) is low.
 When the PD pin is high, the device is in the power down mode.
 In this power down mode the data output pins (positive and negative) are put into a high impedance state and the devices power consumption is reduced to a minimal level.
 The DCLK+/- and OR +/- are not tri-stated, they are weakly pulled down to ground internally.
-Therefore when the device is powered down the DCLK +/- and OR +/- should not be terminated to a DC voltage.
-Also note, that upon return to normal operation after power down mode, the pipeline will contain meaningless information.
+Therefore when both I and Q are powered down the DCLK +/- and OR +/- should not be terminated to a DC voltage.